Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Click here to find your state’s average cents per kWh.

-Electricty cost per kWh, in cents:
+Electricity cost per kWh, in cents:

 It will cost $0.00 to fully charge your Toyota RAV4 Prime.

 Note: I strongly encourage you to enter your own electricity rates for the best accuracy.
-Rates vary widely depending on many factors.
+Rates vary widely, depending on many factors.

-Important RAV4 Prime Charging Specs
+Important Specs

 I know that charging your car might sound like a new and daunting concept to some.
 But once you do it once or twice, you should feel quite confident.